 Stoian Iliev caught a grass carp (ctenopharyngodon idella) near the Piasuchniko Dam in Bulgaria on July 22nd, 2009 that weighed 39.75 kg (87 lbs.
 10 oz.)

 Chongdae Lim caught a silver carp (hypophthalmichthys spp.) in Andong-s, Kyungsangbok-Do in Korea on Jun 4th, 2006 that weighed 32 kg (70 lbs.
 8 oz.)

 More Resources on Carp Fishing

-Hopefully the information in this section was useful to you and will help make you a more effective fishermen when it comes to catching big carp.
-In case you’re still thirsty for carp fishing knowledge we’ve put together the list below of additional resources to quench that thirst.
-If you know of any other websites related to carp fishing that should be listed below then please contact our team and let us know.
+Hopefully the information on this page was useful to you and will help make you a more effective fishermen when it comes to catching big carp.
+In case you’re still thirsty for knowledge we’ve put together the list below of additional resources.
+If you know of any other websites related to carp fish that should be listed below then please contact our team and let us know.